libimobiledevice/libirecovery/README.md

 iBoot/iBSS found on Apple's iOS devices via USB.
 A command-line utility named `irecovery` is also provided.

-This is a fork of an older version from former openjailbreak.org and is ment to be used with [idevicerestore](https://github.com/libimobiledevice/idevicerestore.git/) from the [libimobiledevice](https://github.com/libimobiledevice/) project.
+This is a fork of an older version from former openjailbreak.org and is meant to be used with [idevicerestore](https://github.com/libimobiledevice/idevicerestore.git/) from the [libimobiledevice](https://github.com/libimobiledevice/) project.

 ## Installation / Getting started